kaspermarstal/plprql/DESIGN.md

 # Introduction

-PL/PRQL implements a Procedural Language (PL) handler for the Pipelined Relation Query Language (PRQL).
-The purpose of this document is to describe the extension's design and foster constructive dialogue with PRQL developers, aligning design decisions and user experience.
+PL/PRQL implements a Procedural Language handler (PL) for the Pipelined Relation Query Language (PRQL).
+The purpose of this document is to describe the extension's design and foster constructive dialogue with PRQL developers, aligning design decisions and user experiences.

 ## Scope